suboptimal-solutions/netty-webtransport/README.md

 # netty-codec-webtransport

 WebTransport-over-HTTP/3 server (and, eventually, Java client) built on [Netty](https://netty.io).
-Pre-implementation; this repository currently contains only the project skeleton, vendored specifications, and design documents.
+The shape mirrors Netty's HTTP/2-multiplex idiom: each WebTransport stream is its own `QuicStreamChannel` with its own pipeline, datagrams arrive as `WebTransportDatagramFrame` channel reads, and session lifecycle fires as Netty user events.

 ## Status

-Pre-1.0 bootstrap. **No protocol code yet.** See [docs/roadmap.md](docs/roadmap.md) for the phased plan; the priority is a server interoperable with Chrome's `new WebTransport(...)` JS API.
+Pre-1.0.
+The codec primitives (varint, capsule), server pipeline, session API, per-stream child channels, and datagram routing are implemented; flow-control enforcement and a Java client are still pending.
+See [docs/roadmap.md](docs/roadmap.md) for the phased plan; the priority is a server interoperable with Chrome's `new WebTransport(...)` JS API.

 ## Targeting